Moddable-OpenSource/moddable/documentation/io/io.md

 | Property | Description |
 | :---: | :--- |
 |  `pin` | The number of the analog input.
-The ESP8266 has only a single analog input so the value is always 0.
+The ESP8266 has only a single analog input so this property is unused.

 #### Callbacks
 There are no callbacks supported.
 Analog inputs are generally continuously fluctuating so the value is always changing which would cause onReadable to be invoked continuously.